jquery/learn.jquery.com/README.md

 All of the content lives inside of the subdirectories of the `page` directory.
 Each of these subdirectories is considered a **chapter**, and contains one or more **articles**, and there is also a top level file that corresponds to each chapter, which contains the chapter's human-readable title and an overview, which will appear on the chapter's landing page.

-The [`order.yml`](https://github.com/jquery/learn.jquery.com/blob/master/order.yml) file controls the order that chapters and articles appear in the site.
+The [`order.json`](https://github.com/jquery/learn.jquery.com/blob/master/order.json) file controls the order that chapters and articles appear in the site.

-### YAML Conventions
+### Front Matter

-Each of the articles on the site has some YAML "Front Matter" that contains metadata.
+Each of the articles on the site has some JSON "Front Matter" that contains metadata.
 All articles should include the following:

 * `title` - The title of the article as it will appear in the site.
-If it contains special characters, put the string in quotes.

-`title: "jQuery Event Extensions"`
+`"title": "jQuery Event Extensions"`

 * `level` - The approximate level of jQuery experience required to find the article useful.
 Options: `beginner`, `intermediate`, or `advanced`.

-`level: advanced`
+`"level": "advanced"`

 ## Building & Working Locally